holub008/birkielo/README.md

     - User selected skier comparison or head to head comparison
 * Pro results
 * Log requests and user actions on site
-* Allow user input for matching
+* Allow user input for matching (e.g. if someone is incorrectly matched)